 The Plantsman’s Year - a guide to seasonal interest in the garden & propagation workshop Monday 9th September @ Bury Court, Hampshire Marina Christopher and Tom Brown

 Both Tom Brown and Marina Christopher have both written the Plantsman’s Choice pages in Gardens Illustrated recommending their choice of plants throughout a gardening year.
 For this masterclass they will come together to share their knowledge and advice on selecting plants that will provide interest through all the seasons.
-Set in the stunning house and gardens of Parham, where Tom is the head gardener.
+Set in the gardens of Bury Court, where Tom is the head gardener, amongst plantings designed by Christopher Bradley-Hole and Piet Oudolf.
 During the afternoon Marina will be running a propagation workshop where you will be able to sow seeds and take cuttings enabling you to learn how to create multiples of the plants that do well for you or which you want to try out. £150 Book here

 Designing with Colour Tuesday, 10th September @ East Ruston Old Vicarage, Norfolk Nick Bailey

 Discover the secrets of attaining year-round garden colour on any size of plot.
 Packed with information about growing techniques, unusual plants and stunning combinations the course gives a broad insight into grouping colours for dynamic seasonal effects.
 Focusing on proven techniques Nick has developed over 25 years a course that combines the art and science of growing for year-round colour.
 Initially focusing on the fascinating science of how plants have evolved to make and use colour it goes on to explore the role of colour in the garden and how gardeners can employ simple artistic ideas,to inform their plant groupings across the seasons.
 Not limited to flower colour Nick also explores the impact of foliage.
 In appreciation of beautiful glasshouses, Alitex recommends this event £140 Book here